Workspace ONE UEM Windows Multiuser

 C:\ProgramData\AirWatch\UnifiedAgent\Logs\DeviceReassignment-YYYYMMDD.log

 This log will show entries for calls to the user switch endpoint together with the unique identifier configured in the settings.
-Check whether the user attribute matches the logged- in user and attributes synchronized to UEM.
+Check whether the user attribute matches the logged-in user and attribute synchronized to UEM.

 Windows Multiuser functionality enables enterprises to securely manage endpoints that are accessed by multiple users.
 Individual user permissions, applications, and other settings can be customized and have no impact on other users that access that same device.